 Cooking Directions for Filling

-In a medium saucepan, combine 2 cups blackberries and sugar over medium heat.
-Slightly muddle blackberries, and stir until mixture comes to a boil.
-Reduce heat to medium-low, simmer, stirring frequently, until sugar dissolves, about five minutes.
+In a medium saucepan, combine 2 cups of blackberries and sugar over medium heat.
+Slightly muddle the blackberries, and stir until the mixture comes to a boil.
+Reduce your heat to medium-low, simmer, stirring frequently, until the sugar dissolves.
+This will take about five minutes.

-Combine cornstarch and 3 tablespoons water in a medium bowl.
-Whisk cooked blackberry mixture into cornstarch mixture.
-Return blackberry mixture to pan, and add zest, cinnamon, and nutmeg.
-Cook, stirring constantly until mixture boils 1 minute and thickens.
+Combine the cornstarch and three tablespoons of water in a medium bowl.
+Whisk the cooked blackberry mixture into the cornstarch mixture.
+Return the blackberry mixture to pan, and add zest, cinnamon, and nutmeg.
+Cook, stirring constantly until the mixture boils, roughly one minute, and thickens.

 Remove from heat.
-Then add butter, and stir until melted.
-In a large bowl, add remaining 4 cups blackberries.
-Gently stir in cooked blackberry mixture.
-Set aside, and let cool to room temperature.
+Next, add butter, and stir until melted.
+In a large bowl, add the remaining four cups of blackberries.
+Gently stir in the cooked blackberry mixture.
+Set aside, and let it cool to room temperature.

-Preheat oven to 400°.
+Preheat the oven to 400°.
 Cut 12 (5-inch) circles from parchment paper, and set aside.
-Divide Cajun Sweet Dough into 12 equal pieces.
+Divide the dough into 12 equal pieces.
 With floured hands, roll each piece into a ball.
-On a heavily floured surface, using a floured rolling pin, roll each dough ball to a 5-inch, 1⁄8-inch-thick circle.
+On a heavily floured surface, using a floured rolling pin, roll each dough ball to a five-inch, eighth-inch-thick circle.
 Place each circle of dough onto a parchment piece.
-Gently fit dough and parchment into 5-inch pie pans.
-(Edges of dough will look ruffled.)
-Fill each pie with ¼ cup blackberry filling.
-Fold dough edges in toward the center of each pie.
+Gently fit dough and parchment into five-inch pie pans.
+The edges of dough will look ruffled.
+Fill each pie with one-fourth cup blackberry filling.
+Fold dough edges in the center toward the center of each pie.

-In a small bowl, whisk together egg and remaining 2 tablespoons water.
+In a small bowl, whisk together egg and remaining two tablespoons of water.
 Lightly brush dough with egg wash.
-Sprinkle turbinado sugar equally over each.
+Sprinkle turbinado sugar equally over each pie.
 Place six pies on each baking sheet, and bake until lightly browned, about 20 minutes.
-Let pies rest on baking sheet for five minutes.
-Transfer to wire racks, and let cool completely.
-Repeat process with remaining pies.
-See dough directions below.
+Let the pies rest on a baking sheet for five minutes.
+Transfer to wire racks, and let them cool completely.
+Repeat this process with remaining pies.